eagle1949/x-echarts/src/docs/docsEN/quickStart.md

 </script>
 </script>

-## 调整option （例如我们要把图例去掉, 设置第二个折线的标记图形大小）
+## Adjust options (for example, if we want to remove the legend and set the size of the marking graphic for the second line)

-- 这个时候，就在标签上加上 `show-option`
+- At this point, add `show-option` to the label

 <vuep template="#simple1"></vuep>